The Knowledge Exchange: A Partnership-in-Action Podcast

 The podcast focuses on themes such as social work research, community engagement, and policy advocacy, with specific episodes discussing partnerships like the collaboration between UBC School of Social Work and MCFD, participatory action research on family poverty, and initiatives advancing disability inclusion, showcasing real-world applications and outcomes from these partnerships.

-Exploring the multi-faceted applications and influences of social work research, The Knowledge Exchange: A Partnership-in-Action Podcast highlights community-university partnerships.
-With social work scholars at the University of British Columbia and community partners, join us as we delve into what it means to practice community engagement and knowledge exchange and mobilization.
+Exploring the multi-faceted applications and influences of research, The Knowledge Exchange: A Partnership-in-Action Podcast highlights community-university partnerships.
+With social work and allied health scholars across British Columbia and their community partners, join us as we delve into what it means to practice community engagement and knowledge exchange and mobilization.

 Website: https://blogs.ubc.ca/swkx/